LucDuponcheelAtGitHub/PSBP/README.md

       ((if_ αpb (t_apβ >=> βpγ) (f_apβ >=> βpγ)))
 ```

 The order of the side effects performed by the programs involved matters.
-In this case it's sequential nature does not matter, therefore this law is likely to be a valid one for most
+In this case it's sequential nature does not matter.
+Therefore this law is likely to be a valid one for most implementations.
-implementations.

 </details>

 ## Computation Valued Functions

-Using computation valued functions is a generic way to implement the program related classes in terms of the computation
+Using computation valued functions is a generic way to implement programming related classes in terms of the computing
 related classes.

 ```lean